dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/intermediate-results/intermediate-result-manager.md

 **Return value**

-Returns a promise to the DSImageData object containing the raw image data.
+Returns a promise to the DSImageData object containing the original image data.